 Step Responsible Group

 Academic Units and Colleges

-1 Develop the proposal by the academic unit that is responsible for the course prefix or curriculum.
+1 evelop the proposal by the academic unit that is responsible for the course prefix or curriculum.

 2 Notify impacted units both inside and outside of the college.
 Approval encouraged

 If the college is responsible for the prefix or curriculum skip steps 3 and 4. but not needed

 3 Unit Course & Curriculum Committee (if required by the academic unit) Vote

 4 Academic unit faculty Vote

 5 College Course and Curriculum Committee (or equivalent) Vote

-6 College faculty (materials must be submitted 10 calendar days prior to Vote
+6 College faculty (materials must be submitted 10 calendar days prior to vote) Vote

-vote)

 7 College dean's office forwards to either FSAAC or GCAAC.
-All graduate curriculum (except for DVM
+All graduate curric culum (except for DVM

 curriculum) go to step 8.
 Other proposals proceed to step 12.

-Graduate Council T.,
+Graduate Council

 8 Graduate Council Assessment and Review Committee Vote

 9 Graduate Council Academic Affairs Committee Vote

 10 Graduate Council Vote

 11 Graduate School forwards to FSAAC

 Faculty Senate

 12 Faculty Senate Academic Affairs Committee (materials must be submitted Vote

 10 calendar days prior to vote)

-13 Faculty Senate Executive Committee (votes to put item on Discussion Vote
+13 Faculty Senate Executive Committee (votes to put item on Discussion Agenda) Vote

-1.4 Agenda) Make

 14 Faculty Senate Vote

 15 Faculty Senate's office forwards to the Office of the Provost

-1.0 Provost Office l Vata
+Provost Office

 16 Provost Vote

 17 Office of the Provost forwards to KBOR

-KBOR T.,
+KBOR

 18 COCAO Vote

 19 KBOR President and CEO Vote

 20 KBOR notifies the Provost Office

 21 The Provost Office notifies Faculty Senate, appropriate departments, academic units, colleges and the

 Office of the Registrar.

-22 Office of the Registrar changes the K-State Catalog and notifies the academi c units of the updated
+22 Office of the Registrar changes the K-State Catalog and notifies the academic c units of the updated

 catalog change.